Gets the primary clipboard of the widget.

 First, the default minimum and natural width for each widget

-in the interface will be computed using #gtk_widget_measure
+in the interface will be computed using Gtk::Widget#measure

 with an